Top of Page

 • Receive a certificate upon completion

-The NSU 2025 Neuroscience Program is intended for high-school students who will be entering their junior or senior year in Fall 2026.
-The number of participants will be kept small (maximum 16) due to limited lab space and to facilitate individualized attention and optimal use of equipment.
-Trainees must be available to attend each of the daily sessions 9:00 AM – 12:30 PM on Monday through Friday for the two-week long program.
+The NSU 2026 Neuroscience Training Program is intended for high school students who will be entering their junior or senior year in Fall 2027.
+The number of participants will be kept small (~15) due to limited lab space and to facilitate individualized attention and optimal use of equipment.
+Trainees must be available to attend each of the daily sessions 9:00 am – 3:00 pm.
+Students will be released early (at ~2pm) on Friday following the Luncheon.

-The Neuroscience program fee is $400.
-This covers tuition, supervision, program materials & equipment, daily mid-morning snack, and presentation luncheon.
+The Neuroscience program fee is $450.
+This covers tuition, supervision, program materials & equipment, and a hosted luncheon with awards ceremony.

 Click HERE to download the schedule.